ryan-hansen/PyQuiz/README.md

 Another optional quiz feature is "feedback" which can be added to each question by the quizmaster.
 If provided, this feedback can be presented to the quizzee after a question is answered, e.g. to display some kind of useful message or additional instruction in the case of an incorrect question.

+ROADMAP
+See the included ROADMAP.txt for details about plans and ideas for future enhancements.